tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * Enforce conditionals using the built-in `require` clause in Solidity.

-* "Articulate the value of adding the `require` function and how it enables better error handling and returns excess gas.
+* Articulate the value of adding the `require` function and how it enables better error handling and returns excess gas.

 * Deploy and test a smart contract with Remix + Ganache.